 After the prison closed, attempts were made to resume copper mining at the site, but this proved as fruitless as the original venture.
 Today the Old Newgate Prison is preserved as a national landmark and maintained as a museum where visitors can see how a number of the prisoners escaped.
 Given the atrocities the prison would later perpetrate, being remembered as an easy place to escape from doesn’t seem so bad.

-Update March 2018: According to the official website, Newgate Prison will reopen May of 2018.
+Update August 2018: According to the official website, Newgate Prison is open from July 14 to October 29, 2018.